kstaniek/condoor-ng/docs/overview.rst

 - Cisco NX-OS.

-Condoor automatically adapts to different configuration modes and shells, i.e. XR Classic Admin mode, XR 64 buts Calvados Admin mode or Windriver Linux when connecting to Line Cards.
+Condoor automatically adapts to different configuration modes and shells, i.e. XR Classic Admin mode, XR 64 bits Calvados Admin mode or Windriver Linux when connecting to the Line Cards.

 Here is the command line which installs together with Condoor module::